gitgroch/fred-herzog/README.md

     -   A map to locate the exhibition
 - Replace the CSS "workaround" solutions for the mobile navigation hamburger menu with a JavaScript solution
 - Replace the Gallery CSS Lightboxes with a more apropriate and better performing JavaScript solution
+- Leverage variables with media queries to improve consistency and clarity.

 ## **Deployment**